The New York Photo Review Inc.

-Don Burmeister: Owner/Editor
+Don Burmeister: Executive Editor

-Barbara Confino: Associate Editor
+Barbara Confino: Managing Editor

 “Everyday Epiphanies,” the current show at the Metropolitan Museum of Art’s, Contemporary Photography Gallery, is actually an extension of the Met’s William Eggleston retrospective “At War with the Obvious” on display around the corner.
 (These almost meaningless titles could easily be transposed one with the other.)
 In “Epiphanies” the works range from an early 1969 photograph by Dan Graham to several digital pieces completed within the last year.
 The show neatly explores both the context of Eggleston’s work in the 1970’s, and the influence he had on the development of succeeding generations of photographers.

 Two distinct genres are represented: one, the vernacular, personal landscape, which can be traced back through Eggleston to Walker Evans; the other, the personalized, environmental portrait, a genre that Eggleston occasionally, and memorably explored.
 Epiphanies can be found in each, although, as is often the case, they are well spaced.